Bonding bill in limbo as Minnesota lawmakers race toward deadline

 Senate Republicans countered Saturday with their own bonding proposal, which totaled $998 million in general obligation bonds and $400 million for trunk highway bonds.
 The bill devotes $688 million to transportation projects, $203 million for water treatment and clean water infrastructure and $105 million in economic development grants.
 Another $170 million is divided between the University of Minnesota and Minnesota State Universities.

-Senate Majority Leader Paul Gazelka, R-East Gull Lake, said he wants to see a deal on a bonding bill before the regular session ends, along with a dalay in tax deadlines for businesses and local governments.
-He’s also hoping to strike a deal with Democrats on state worker contracts negotiated last year.
-Under those contracts, roughly 50,000 workers received a 2.25 % pay raise last summer.
-Another 2.5% raise is scheduled to start this summer.
-Both the House and Senate have to ratify the contracts before July otherwise they are nullified.

-The DFL-controlled House has ratified the raises, but the GOP-led Senate wants to delay the raises scheduled for July.
+Senate Majority Leader Paul Gazelka, R-East Gull Lake, said he wants to see a deal on a bonding bill before the regular session ends, along with a delay in tax deadlines for businesses and local governments.
+He's also hoping to strike a deal with Democrats on state worker contracts negotiated last year.
+Roughly 50,000 workers are scheduled for a 2.5% raise this summer.
+The House has ratified the raises, but the Senate wants to delay the raises set for July.

 "I truly believe we're going to be in a very difficult economic position as a state and we have to all be in that together," Gazelka said.